Photo of Jack McClain

 Professional experience

-Kevin McLain received his bachelor’s degree in civil engineering from Lafayette college in 1988.
-Kevin Worked worked as a structural engineer from 1989 to 1991in the Bridge Division of the Missouri Department of Transportation (MoDOT) in Jefferson City He then transferred to the Geotechnical Section where he worked in the field and wrote recommendations for foundations of bridges and retaining walls.
-Kevin also directed drilling and repair operations for landslide resolutions.
-He became a licensed professional engineer in 1995 licensed in Missouri.
-Kevin is also licensed as a Registered Geologist in Missouri (1996).
+Kevin McLain received his bachelor’s degree in civil engineering from Kansas State University in 1988.
+McLain worked as a structural engineer from 1989 to 1991in the Bridge Division of the Missouri Department of Transportation (MoDOT) in Jefferson City.
+He then transferred to the geotechnical section where he worked in the field and wrote recommendations for foundations of bridges and retaining walls.
+McLain also directed drilling and repair operations for landslide resolutions.
+He became a licensed professional engineer in 1995 in Missouri.
+McLain is also licensed as a registered geologist in Missouri (1996).

-Kevin went back to Kansas State University via distance learning, where he earned his master’s degree in 2003 and second masters in 2010.
-Kevin became the State Geotechnical Director for MoDOT in 2013.
-He then pursued his doctorate at Iowa State and gained his PhD in 2015.
-Kevin Started teaching at the Missouri University of Science and Technology (MS&T) in Rolla as an adjunct professor.
-Kevin retired from MoDOT in 2020 so he could teach full time at MS&T. Kevin returned to K-State in the spring semester of 2024 as an Assistant Teaching Professor.
+McLain went back to Kansas State University via distance learning, where he earned his master’s degree in 2003 and second master's in 2010.
+McLain became the state geotechnical director for MoDOT in 2013.
+He then pursued his doctorate at Iowa State and gained his doctorate in 2015.
+McLain started teaching at the Missouri University of Science and Technology (MS&T) in Rolla as an adjunct professor.
+McLain retired from MoDOT in 2020 so he could teach full time at MS&T. McLain returned to K-State in the spring semester of 2024 as an assistant teaching professor.

 Teaching